Hawaii National Guard provides drinking water to Waialua community

-Hawaii National Guard service members distribute potable drinking water to community members at Otake Camp and Mill Camp following a boil water notice issued by the Hawaii Department of Health, Waialua, Hawaii, April 18, 2026.
-The Hawaii National Guard continues to assist state and county partners in recovery efforts following back-to-back storms.
+Hawaii National Guard (HING) service members distribute potable drinking water to community members at Otake Camp and Mill Camp following a boil water notice issued by the Hawaii Department of Health, Waialua, Hawaii, April 18, 2026.
+U.S. Army Spc.
+Kawika Low, an artillery canon crew member assigned to 1st Battalion, 487th Field Artillery Regiment, 29th Infantry Brigade Combat Team, HING, describes the potable water distribution as the HING continues to assist state and county partners in recovery efforts following back-to-back storms.
 (U.S. Army National Guard video by Spc.
 Donald Bond)

 |Date Taken: